 The approach into Paro starts somewhere over the airport.
 You fly away from the airport, descending into the valley.
 During the descent you clear a couple of mountain ridges by only 2,000 ft (600 m) or so.
 Once deep in the valley you make a 180° turn back towards the airport.
 This turn is well below the mountains and takes the plane from close to the mountains on one side of the valley all the way to the other side, almost scraping the valley walls.
 You then zigzag down the valley towards the airport.
-The last turn is at only about 150 m (490 ft) altitude, close to the runway.
+The last turn is at only about 150 m (490 ft) above the airport, close to the runway.
 On takeoff in the opposite direction you head right at the mountain.
 You need to turn sharply very soon after takeoff at 150 m (490 ft) to avoid the mountain.
 My flight out of Bhutan was to Bangkok.
 In order to be able to take off at this altitude from this short runway, they load only the minimum fuel necessary for a ½ hour flight into India, where the plane was fueled for the remainder of the flight to Bangkok.

 Only Druk Air, the Bhutanese airline, flies into Paro.
 There are apparently only 8 pilots licensed to fly into this airport.